StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 ### Setting up DeSmuME with _Explorers of Sky_
 In addition to Ghidra, you'll need to set up a DS emulator and progress the game past the opening sequence.
 1. Download the latest stable release of DeSmuME from [DeSmuME's website](http://desmume.org/download/) and extract it to the folder of your choosing.
-2. Open DeSmuME and use _File > Open ROM..._.
-Select the _Explorers of Sky_ ROM in your file system.
-Make sure to use the original ROM file, not the files you unpacked from it.
+2. Open DeSmuME, go to _File > Open ROM..._, and select the _Explorers of Sky_ ROM in your file system.
+Make sure to use the original ROM (.nds) file, not the files you unpacked from it.
 3. View and configure button mappings at _Config > Control Config_ if needed.
 4. Watch the intro cutscene for the game, then start a new game.
 5. The start of the game consists of a personality quiz that will decide your player character.
 Answer the questions, honestly or not, then the game will assign you a Pokémon.